 On the other hand, ring modulators are referred to as 4-quadrant multipliers or “balanced modulators” since they can output negative and positive voltages/amplitudes in both the carrier and modulator input signals.

-As I have mentioned in the section comparing RM to amplitude modulation, the ring modulator output phase is inverted (relative to the modulator/input) when the carrier is negative.
+As mentioned in the section comparing RM to amplitude modulation, the ring modulator output phase is inverted (relative to the modulator/input) when the carrier is negative.
 This is not the case with VCAs and in amplitude modulation.

 To illustrate the differences further, I’ve included a side-by-side representation of a VCA and ring modulator.